-- 1. FRUIT ORIGIN STATEMENT (choose one) - a.
-If from a Non-Citrus Black Spot (CBS) County(s), then, b.
-If from a Citrus Black Spot (CBS) County, then,
+1. FRUIT ORIGIN STATEMENT (choose one)

+a.
+If from a Non-Citrus Black Spot (CBS) County(s), then,

 "The fruit has been treated with SOPP, chlorine, or peroxyacetic acid, meets European Union import requirements, and is eligible for phytosanitary certification."
 (Use exact wording)